Eurycomanone (Tongkat Ali Quassinoid)

 Theoretical androgen-related effects: irritability, aggression at high doses.

-Pregnancy/lactation: AVOID (theoretical hormonal effects).
+Pregnancy/lactation: avoid (theoretical hormonal effects).

-Hormone-sensitive cancers (prostate cancer history): CAUTION — consult oncologist.
+Hormone-sensitive cancers (prostate cancer history): caution — consult oncologist.

 Long-term safety: extensive Malaysian traditional use + clinical trials supportive at typical doses.